Patrick Guerrand-Hermès

-Patrick Guerrand-Hermès (born 25 September 1932) is a Moroccan sports entrepreneur and billionaire.
+Patrick Guerrand-Hermès (25 September 1932 – 13 August 2024) was a French-Moroccan sports businessman and billionaire.
 He is noted for his involvement with Morocco and redevelopment there, most notably the redevelopment of the Aïn Kassimou in Marrakesh in the 1980s, a villa built for Leo Tolstoy's daughter, Olga.

+For those achievements in Morocco, he was granted the Moroccan citizenship by king Mohammed VI on 25 April 2019.

-He is also an art collector, and in 2001 Forbes ranked him as the 387th richest man in the world, with an estimated net worth of $1.3 billion.
+He was also an art collector, and in 2001 Forbes ranked him as the 387th richest man in the world, with an estimated net worth of $1.3 billion.

 Background

+Guerrand-Hermès was born on 25 September 1932 in Paris in France.
 Guerrand-Hermès graduated from Oxford University.
-His great- great-grandfather, Thierry Hermès, who was Norman, was founder of the luxury goods firm of Hermès.
+His great- great-grandfather, Thierry Hermès, who was French, was founder of the luxury goods firm of Hermès. his father was a sailor, Guerrand-Hermès traveled the world during his childhood.

+Guerrand-Hermès died on 13 August 2024, at the age of 91.

 Career

 Guerrand-Hermès first went to Morocco in 1954 as a cavalryman and was stationed at Marrakesh.
 Thirty years later, in 1984, he bought Aïn Kassimou as a surprise for his wife Martine and their two sons, Olaf and Mathias.

 As a director of Hermès, he developed the firm's silk business.
-As of 2012 he is retired and spends nine months a year in Morocco pursuing other business interests.
-He spends the remaining three months in Vineuil-Saint-Firmin, promoting polo at the Chantilly Polo Club.
+As of 2012 he was retired and spent nine months a year in Morocco pursuing other business interests.
+He spent the remaining three months in Vineuil-Saint-Firmin, promoting polo at the Chantilly Polo Club.
 His interest in the sport prompted him to become deeply involved in the development of the polo grounds at Château de Chantilly in the early 1970s.
 Château de Chantilly held the first thoroughbred horse race on its grounds when Louis XVI was king.
 The first polo ground in the region was established by the Rothschild family in one of the three farms that belonged to the château in 1920.
 Fifty years later Guerrand-Hermès and a few of his associates converted the field into a club.
 It now has ten polo grounds, two of which are suitable for use year-round.
 The club has about 250 players who participate in many tournaments and some 3,500 horses in training.